Compost Is The Gift That Keeps On Giving.

 The whole system is simple to use and goes to work the second the scraps are tossed in.

-The fermentation process is activated by the Compost Accelerator Spray which to help break down the food waste.
+The fermentation process is activated by the Compost Accelerator Spray which help to break down the food waste.

 Each time you place your scraps in the Urban Composter, pump your spray around 2-3 times to begin the fermentation.